mateoglzc/docs-amazon/readme.md

     - #### 14.2.2 Data Dictionary
     - #### 14.2.3 Reports
     - #### 14.2.4 Data Acquisition, Integrity, Retention, and Disposal
+    Data is going to be aquired through our application integration with various Amazon AWS Services such as: Amazon Connect, Amazon DynamoDB, Amazon Amplify, and many others.
+As estated above our application is divided in various components in which the data is going to be distributed.

+    **Example**
+    *Data will be acquired through the integration of Amazon Connect to the app using AWS RDS, of both the agent / supervisor and the recording of calls done by agents, as described within the above sections.
+By using a relational database, the application is able to keep track of all recordings without saturating the "recording" object itself by only storing the agentId within it, and keep agent data separate from it.*

+    *The necessary techniques to protect the app's data integrity are: backups of database; so that not all information is lost if any fatal error happens regarding the app, mirroring of all compressable software; which should always keep up with the latest release of the application and be used only when the backup fails, checkpointing of application; which provide the progress of the app trhough the course of the project to the stakeholders via its snapshots of each version released, and data accuracy verification; in order to be able to analyze all data recollected and remove any inconcistency that produces said error so that data quality is consistent.*

 - ### 14.3 External Interface Requirements
     - #### 14.3.1 User Interfaces
     - #### 14.3.2 Software Interfaces